-As a pet owner you will often be best placed to notice subtle changes in your pet but the symptoms of arthritis and stiff joints can sometimes be difficult to spot – here are 7 of the most common signs to look out for.
+As a pet owner you will often be best placed to notice subtle changes in your dog but the symptoms of arthritis and stiff joints can sometimes be difficult to spot – here are some of the most common signs to look out for.

 You may find that your dog seems stiffer when getting up from rest and that any difficulty moving around seems to ease once they have warmed up.